Why the world's first octopus 'farm' is generating controversy

 CIWF’s Lara argues, however, that NP’s actions are purely commercial and the company’s environmental argument is not logical.
 “This does not mean that fishermen will stop fishing (octopus).”

-She claims that raising octopuses could increase the growing pressure on wild fish stocks.
+She says octopus farming could increase the growing pressure on wild fish stocks.

 Octopuses are carnivores and need to eat two to three times their own weight of food to live.
 Currently, about a third of the fish caught around the planet are turned into feed for other animals – and about half of that amount goes to aquaculture.